pingcap/docs/dm/dm-precheck.md

 ## Usage scenario

-To run the data migration task smoothly, when a migration task is started, DM triggers the precheck automatically and returns the check results.
-Only after the precheck passes, does DM start executing the migration.
+To run a data migration task smoothly, DM triggers a precheck automatically on the start of the task and returns the check results.
+DM starts the migration only after the precheck passes.

 To trigger a precheck manually, run the `check-task` command.